 Picking the Perfect Colors

 My first problem was that I had WAY too much yarn..and let’s face it, I’m a yarn hoarder…a yarn lover…so I really loved every last skein and for the most part, they all would have matched with the various colors in the print.
-But there were way too many colors and I wanted some cohesiveness in the project.
+But there were way too many colors and I wanted some cohesiveness.

 When I crochet a project, I really try to use the same brand and type of yarn.
 This way the yarn throughout the project is consistent.
 The weight is the same.
 If there is a sheen to the yarn .. it is the same.
 Worsted weight yarn can be slightly different weights between brands and it will work up to a different gauge.
 I’ve even noticed differences in the texture of the yarn.
-My hands down favorite yarn to crochet with is Vanna’s Choice by Lion Brand.
-(And they don’t sponsor my posts–at least not yet….so you know I’m being real with you!)
-I get consistently good results with this yarn and I just love it.
-So this afghan is almost all Vanna’s Choice yarn.
+This afghan is almost all Vanna’s Choice yarn by Lion Brand, which is a long time favorite.
 Read on… to learn about the exception and how I came to that decision!

 Start with A Neutral